Ukraine–United States relations: 1991–2007

 In November 2006, the Millennium Challenge Corporation (MCC) selected Ukraine to be eligible to apply for compact assistance.
-Ukraine already participates in the MCC Threshold Program, and in December 2006 signed a $45 million Threshold Program agreement.
+Ukraine was already a participant in the MCC Threshold Program, and in December 2006 signed a $45 million Threshold Program agreement.
 This program, which began implementation in early 2007, aims to reduce corruption in the public sector through civil society monitoring and advocacy, judicial reform, increased government monitoring and enforcement of ethical and administrative standards, streamlining and enforcing regulations, and combating corruption in higher education.
-Ukraine is beginning the process of developing a Compact proposal, and successful implementation of the Threshold Program will be necessary before the MCC will enter into a Compact with Ukraine.

-Russo-Ukrainian War (2014–present)

 In addition to diplomatic support in its conflict with Russia, the US provided Ukraine with US$1.5 billion in military aid from 2014 to 2019.

+Russo-Ukrainian War (2022-present)

 Biden presidency (2021–2025)

 In January 2022, the US put 5,000–8,500 troops on high alert as tensions escalated in the Russo-Ukrainian War, expressing willingness to further help defend Ukraine before and when Russia launched its invasion a month later.
 The United States provided nearly $1 billion in military aid to Ukraine in 2021 and 2022, up to the first week of the invasion.
 Such aid included offensive weapons and sharing intelligence with the Ukrainian military.
 Ukrainian President Volodymyr Zelenskyy has repeatedly sent thanks to American leaders for the support.

 In the 2022 State of the Union Address, which was attended by Ukrainian Ambassador Oksana Markarova, US President Joe Biden heavily criticized the invasion and pledged American support for Ukraine.
-American public opinion also heavily shifted towards supporting Ukraine following the invasion.
+American public opinion also heavily shifted towards supporting Ukraine following the invasion, however, Biden's successor, U.S President Donald Trump has shown almost no willingness to send troops into Ukraine, unlike many other European leaders.

 President Biden visits the war memorial for fallen Ukrainian soldiers in Kyiv, Ukraine, February 20, 2023.

 In May 2022, the US Senate confirmed Bridget Brink to serve as ambassador to coincide with the reopening of the US embassy in Kyiv after it had closed due to the invasion.
 On December 21, 2022, Zelenskyy made his first foreign trip since the invasion to Washington DC.
 After meeting with President Biden, he gave a speech to a joint session of congress.
 The speech included references to Franklin D. Roosevelt's declaration of war on Japan and thanked the American congress and people for their support of Ukraine.
 On February 20, 2023, President Biden conducted an unannounced visit of Kyiv.